Check out Clark's books:

 Clark was the keynote at NexLearn’s Immersive Learning University conference in Charleston SC in January.

 Technology for L&D was the topic of Clark’s presentation at ASTD’s TechKnowledge conference.

-Clark will visit Minnesota in November to talk to the Professional Association of Computer Trainers on Harnessing Magic.
+Clark visited Minnesota in November to talk to the Professional Association of Computer Trainers on Harnessing Magic.

-At the eLearning Guild’s DevLearn conference, Clark will be presenting his mobile learning design workshop, among other things.
+At the eLearning Guild’s DevLearn conference, Clark presented his mobile learning design workshop, among other things.

 San Diego’s ISPI chapter hosted a presentation by Clark on deeper ID and social in September.